 Have you ever picked out what you thought was the perfect paint color?
 Then you paint the whole room and hate it?
 Many of us have.
 So, if you want to choose the right paint color the first time, there are some things you need to understand before you buy your paint.

 Choosing paint colors can be tricky and sometimes your favorite colors may not be the best choice for your walls.
 Below you will learn a few do’s and don’ts as well as a little lesson in color theory which will help you look at colors in a whole new light.

 This post may contain affiliate links.
 If you choose to purchase a recommended product, I may receive a small commission at no additional cost to you.
 Rest assured that I will not recommend any product that I would not use myself.
 For our full policies and disclosures click here.

 Never choose the paint color at the paint store!

 Light plays a huge role in how your color will look.
-When you’re looking at paint swatches in the store you are seeing them under the light of the store; typically fluorescent.
+When you’re looking at paint color chips in the hardware store you are seeing them under the light of the store; typically fluorescent.
 Fluorescent lights cast a blue light which will dramatically change how that color swatch looks to you.
-If you took that same swatch outside on a sunny day it will look like a completely different color.
+If you took that same swatch outside on a sunny day it will look a completely different color.

 This is a big reason why you loved something in the store but not when you got it home!

-Here is an experiment to show you how light effects a color.
+Here is an experiment to show you how light affects color.
 Notice the gray in the white square looks dark compared to the gray in the black square where it looks lighter.
-They are the exact same color Gray.
-It’s the surrounding light, or lack of, that changes how the Gray looks.
+They are the exact same color, Gray.
+It’s the surrounding light or lack of it, that changes how the Gray looks.